sillyY/TemplateCLI-Extension/README.md

     Format `Path` `Filename(contains format)`

 - insert
-insert a file at the input cursor of the current file
+Insert a local file at the input cursor of the current file
 > `tcli:insert`
     Input `reset`
     Format Config

+- clone
+Insert a remote file at the input cursor of the current file
+> `tcli:clone`
+> use selector

+> Remote files originate from the network and may change frequently

+- lan
+Switch language
+> `tcli:lan`
+> use selector

 - version
 query current version